Reducing Food Waste

 Wisconsin Is Taking Action

-In 2023, the Wisconsin Department of Natural Resources (DNR) received a federal grant to evaluate Wisconsin's food waste landscape, develop a plan and provide technical assistance and services.
-These activities align with federal and state goals to reduce per-capita food waste disposed of in landfills by half by 2030.
-In 2020, an estimated 615,500 tons of wasted food and 238,500 tons of food scraps were disposed of in Wisconsin landfills.
+In 2023, the DNR received a federal grant to evaluate Wisconsin's food waste landscape, develop a plan and provide technical assistance and services.
+These activities support Wisconsin's goals to reduce per-capita food waste disposed of in landfills by half by 2030, based on 2020 levels.
+This also backs the National Strategy for Reducing Food Loss and Waste and Recycling Organics, which is set by the U.S. Environmental Protection Agency, the U.S. Department of Agriculture and the U.S. Food and Drug Administration.

 Evaluation And Technical Assistance

-The DNR has contracted with HDR, Inc. for the statewide food waste evaluation.
-The goal is to provide information and guide actions to prevent and reduce food waste in Wisconsin.
-In 2025, the DNR intends to contract with a non-regulatory entity to provide technical assistance and services for projects focused on food waste.
+The DNR has contracted with HDR, Inc., to perform a statewide food waste management evaluation.
+The project's goal is to provide information and guide actions to reduce food waste in Wisconsin.
+The DNR also plans to contract with a non-regulatory group.
+The group will offer technical assistance and services for projects focused on food waste.

-Households can benefit economically from taking action to prevent food waste.
-A 2020 study conducted by Pennsylvania State University estimated that households lose $1,866 a year on food that's thrown out.
+Preventing food waste is easy and powerful.
+You reduce greenhouse gas emissions and save natural resources.
+Plus, it can save you money.
+A 2020 study from Pennsylvania State University found that households waste an estimated $1,866 a year on food they buy but don't eat.
 Check out the following actions to reduce food waste at home.

 Tips For Routine Meal Planning